gyx1997/msr22-defects/README.md

 `./test/data/promise/xalan/2.6.0/`

+Also, directory `./test/data/pickled/` should be created if it does not exist.

 Then, use `run.py` to (1) preprocess the dataset, (2) train the models and (3) evaluate the local explanation methods.